vikeshpandey/vikeshpandey.github.io/machine-learning/hello-world.md

 * Now let us add some lines in our program depicting the above logic like this:

 ````
-#features 1 for smooth and 0 for bumpy , the first value is the weight
-#labels 0 for apple and 1 for orange
+    # features 1 for smooth and 0 for bumpy , the first value is the weight, labels 0 for apple and 1 for orange
 features = [[150, 0], [170, 0], [140, 1], [130, 1]]
 labels = [0, 0, 1, 1]
 ````

 * We would use Decision Tree Classifier in this program.
 For a detailed explanation about decision tree classifier, please read [this](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) link.
 This is how we initialize classifier.
 But remember, it is still an empty box of rules since it has not read any data.

 ````
 clf = tree.DecisionTreeClassifier()
 ````